 1. Eligibility - All employees shall be entitled to leave when subpoenaed for a court appearance or jury duty by the United States, the State of Ohio or any political subdivision during regular working hours, unless such court appearance is in connection with the employee's personal business (e.g., traffic court, divorce proceedings, etc.).
 This section shall not apply to employees who appear in court as part of their employment, with such appearances compensated as hours worked.

-2. Payment - Employees on eligible civil leave shall pay all sums paid to them by the court to the Finance Director and be paid the employee's applicable hourly rate for all time on court leave.
+2. Payment - Employees on eligible civil leave shall pay all sums paid to them by the court to the Auditor and be paid the employee's applicable hourly rate for all time on court leave.

 3. Return to Work - An employee released from court or jury duty prior to the end of one-half (½) of the employee's scheduled work day shall report for the remaining hours of work.